Are You Frozen Let It Go and Thaw

 Movies are other means of escape from our realities.
-The movie Frozen, was fabulous, for several reasons, one my hubby went with me, displaying his sheepish sarcasm as he tolerated a family friendly cartoon, at our local theatre.
+The movie Frozen was fabulous for several reasons; one reason, my hubby went with me, displaying his sheepish sarcasm as he tolerated a family-friendly cartoon at our local theatre.
 The Roxy Theatre, in Northampton, Pennsylvania.
-This little hometown theatre is a nostalgic throwback experience.
+This little hometown theatre is a nostalgic, throwback experience.
 Each time you enter the doors, you’re taken back in time.
-You pay a mere three dollars, to create a memory, reminiscent of movies back in the day.
+You pay a mere three dollars to create a memory reminiscent of movies back in the day.

 The Roxy, for our community, is family fun at its finest.
 The curator dresses to the nines in a black tie and suit.
 He even applies white gloves as he clears the fallen dust, which settled the night before, performing this ritual each night before he opens the ticket window.

-Once inside the architecture surrounds, left untouched by modern times.
-The theatre is itself a work of art; it’s impossible to not allow the spontaneous eye bounce from each surface that encircles the theatre seats.
-The beautiful red velvet curtains shield the screen, and when it opens, the commercials whisk you back in time, with an old reel-to-reel feel.
-Older cartoons play on the screen prior to the current headliner movie.
+Once inside, the architecture surrounds, left untouched by modern times.
+The theatre is a work of art; it’s impossible not to allow the natural eye to bounce from each surface that encircles the seats.
+The beautiful red velvet curtains shield the screen, and when it opens, the commercials whisk you back in time with an old reel-to-reel feel.
+Older cartoons play on the screen before the current headliner movie.
 Patrons sit with anticipation, popcorn in hand, watching the kid’s enthusiasm as the silence clouds the theatre, plunging the audience into the imaginary world of cinema.

 Maybe just there, in reading this deployment from the point, you could not let go, faultfinding, in my sidetrack, causing your dissatisfaction?
-Were you feeling frustrated while, trying not to be judgmental?
-Then you understand what I am talking about.
+Were you feeling frustrated while trying not to be judgmental?
+Then you understand what I mean.
 We struggle with letting things go.
-And yes, just maybe this is why a song, titled “Let it go” was, and is appealing to millions of people, take a listen before you continue, if you are one of the few who have not already heard, “Let it go.”
+And yes, maybe therefore a song titled “Let it go” was, and is appealing to millions of people, take a listen before you continue; if you are one of the few who hasn’t heard “Let it go.”

 Let it Go